chlds/util/README.md

 # util

-## Please verify the code and use it if you like.
+## Please verify the code and use it if you'd like.

 ### I have created these files on Windows 10 64-bit OS using Windows Kit.